 The DfE (Department for Education) want to increase the quality of education for young people so that they are well prepared for further education, higher education and work.
 They want to make sure that there are high quality options for young people to undertake both academic and vocational education, including apprenticeships and traineeships.

 More broadly, they want to ensure all young people have the tools and opportunities they need to fulfil their potential, regardless of background or life circumstances.
 They believe that all young people should have access to local and national opportunities to develop skills for life and work and to create a more responsible, engaged and cohesive society.
 They also want to encourage young people to have their say on issues which matter to them; and decision-makers at local and national levels to listen to them.

 The age of when all young people in England are required to continue in education or training has been increased and has been introduced in two stages:

 This does not mean young people must stay in school.
 They will able to choose from:

-Within the academy, Mrs North and Mr Rainbird-Hitchins will be available to meet with all year 11 students who will be leaving the academy in that academic year to ensure that an appropriate post-16 destination is in place, prior to leaving the academy.
+Within the Academy, Mr Rainbird-Hitchins will be available to meet with all year 11 students who will be leaving the academy in that academic year to ensure that an appropriate post-16 destination is in place, prior to leaving the academy.
 We are also working in partnership with colleagues from the Heart of Worcestershire College to develop a transition programme for our students, from year 9, to include regular meetings with college staff in school and visits/taster sessions at college, and leading to practice interviews, preparation interviews, application support right through the whole of KS4 and beyond into the start of year 12.